HuskyHacks/ShadowSteal/README.md

 # ShadowSteal | CVE-2021-36934
 Pure Nim implementation for exploiting CVE-2021-36934, the SeriousSAM Local Privilege Escalation (LPE).
-Nothing fancy, basically just a wraper for PowerShell copy, but does save some time if you're triaging vulnerable hosts.
+Nothing fancy, basically just a wrapper for PowerShell copy, but does save some time if you're triaging vulnerable hosts.
 Not OPSEC safe.... yet ;)

 ## Summary
 Due to some oversight by Microsoft, regular users have read permissions over the contents of the System32\config\ folder in recent Windows builds.
 Among other things, this means that a low level user has read access to the SAM, System, and Security files in System32\config.